mathias-brandewinder/mathias-brandewinder.github.io/_posts/2022-08-28-mle-of-weibull-process.md

 We search for all combinations of `k` and `lambda` between `0.1` and `2.0`, by increments of `0.1`.
-For each combination, we create the corresponding Weibull, and compute the log likelihood that this particular distribution has generated the sample observations (the sum of the logarithms of the corresponding density), and return the combination that gives us the largest log likelihood.
+For each combination, we create the corresponding Weibull, and compute the log likelihood that this particular distribution has generated the sample observations (the sum of the logarithms of the corresponding Weibull density), and return the combination that gives us the largest log likelihood.

 In this example, we get `lambda = 0.9, k = 1.6`, which is decently close to the true parameters we used to generate the sample, `lambda = 0.8, k = 1.6`.
 In other words, the method seems to work.